bazelbuild/bazel-website/contributing.md

   - Share your experience or your tips, for example on a blog or social media.

 1. Contribute to the Bazel ecosystem:
-  - Help rules maintainers with pull requests and contributions.
+  - Help rules maintainers by contributing pull requests.
   - Create new rules and open-source them.
   - Contribute to Bazel-related tools, for example migration tools.
   - Improve Bazel integration with other IDEs and tools.